pwntoken/old_pwntoken_blog/source/_posts/2015-07-14-driving-by-dirty-octopress.markdown

 {% img http://s30.postimg.org/wx0nlazht/deletepygments.png %}

 This *issue* persists with Windows installations and haven't been found in linux installations.
 I had however tried *re-installing python 2.7.x*, *re-installing ruby 2.2.x*, and everything else which were possible but all solution ended up to this *working method*.

+* To fix and be <u>choosy</u> of your *markdown processor* not being able to provide with you with good alternatives for code block, you do know it's customizable and you can always have a `GitHub Style` combination [here](http://blog.codebykat.com/2013/05/23/gorgeous-octopress-codeblocks-with-coderay/).

+## Conclusions

+That was a short but a devasting ride for a start with the `Octopress Framework`.
+My recommendations would be to stick to the Octopress *documentation*, and research a lot in order to get a perfect working shape of your work.

+Feel free to drop your queries below and I could test them to get a `new rake post task` for you under the octopress category section - laters!